AnastasiiaSavchuk/selection_committee-Spring-MVC/README.md

       Initializr'. • avoid code copypaste from the old project, unless it relates to the business logic.
 2. Create DTO classes and use them at the controller level.
 3. Add logging to all layers of the application.

-Optional (would be a great plus):

-1. Use any of available open source mapping tool in order to remap from business classes to DTO and vice versa ( BeanUtils, MapStruct, etc.)

 Spring_4 Web MVC
 -